ehForwarderBot/ehForwarderBot/docs/API/middleware.rst

 Accept commands from user through Master Channel
 ------------------------------------------------

-Despite we do not limit how users can perform actions to your middleware, there are 2 common ways to do it through a master channel.
+Despite we do not limit how the User interact with your middleware, there are 2 common ways to do it through a master channel.

 Capture messages
 ~~~~~~~~~~~~~~~~
-If the action is chat-specific, you might want to catch
+If the action is chat-specific, you can capture messages with a
-messages that match specific pattern.
-Try to make the pattern
+specific pattern.
+Try to make the pattern easy to type but unique
-easy to type but unique enough so that you don't accidentally
+enough so that you don't accidentally catch messages that were
-catch messages that were meant to sent to the chat.
+meant to sent to the chat.

-You may also construct a virtual sender of type "System" to
+You may also construct a virtual chat or chat member of type "System"
-give response to the user.
+to give responses to the User.

 “Additional features”
 ~~~~~~~~~~~~~~~~~~~~~